There oughta be an about page.

 Hey there, my name is Sebastian Staacks.
 I love to code and to create stuff.
 At some point I decided that it would be great to create a website on which I can present this stuff.
 On one hand, there are many things that did not get living room clearance from my wife and hence are rarely seen by anyone.
 On the other hand, I wanted to give back to the Open Source community and all the amazing makers and coders out there from whom I learned most of what I do.

-You can contact me via email at sebastian@oughta.be or on Twitter under the handle @diconx.
+You can contact me via email at sebastian@oughta.be or on Mastodon under @DiConX@mastodon.social.

 However, please understand that this is only a hobby.
 My priorities are my family, my friends, my job, my hobbies (including “creating stuff”) and finally sharing said stuff.
 Therefore, I do not provide step-by-step guides on how to build things and this is not a shop for fancy devices.
 So, while I usually answer almost anything and I am happy to discuss details about my projects, please don’t be disappointed if I do not respond to some of your messages.
 It is nothing personal, it is just me enjoying the luxury of saving some time and energy by not having to reply to everything.